RandyTG/Backend-Capstone/README.md

    * Knex.js for query building
 * Testing on Mocha framework using Chai and Supertest

+## Installation

+1. Run `npm install` to install project dependencies.
+1. Run `npm run start:dev` to start your server in development mode.

+The deafult server locations will be `http://localhost:5000`.

 ## API Documentation

 All get requests return JSON response.